Building House Extensions

 Addition Bid Sheet”.
 The “Room Addition Bid Sheet” includes a

 request for quote section that you can provide directly to prospective general

 contractors.
 It also includes a comprehensive cost breakdown spreadsheet in

 Microsoft Excel format that you can edit to track projected costs versus actual

 costs for every phase of the project.
 Lastly, it includes a section that

 provides further insight into the project and how to interpret the expected

 Photo by Mark Donovan

-So if you are considering a house extension, visit an architect and your local
+So if you are serious about a house extension start by visiting your local

 For more help on building a house extension, see HomeAdditionPlus.com's